truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     $scope.getRotateSlot();
     $scope.setRotateSlot(rotateSlotName);

-    // Tells us if the Webble are visible or not (true or false)
+    // Tells us if the Webble are visible or not (true or false) and a set for changing that.
     $scope.getWblVisibilty();
     $scope.setWblVisibilty(newVal);